mbuczko/metaql/README.md

 ```

-Futhermore, AST can be auto-transformed into corresponding WHERE conditions of SQl query.
+Futhermore, AST can be auto-transformed into corresponding WHERE conditions of SQL query.

-Note, conditions are very specific for Postgres as for now.
+Note, conditions are tightly coupled with Postgres notation for now.
 For example, nested paths like `meta.focal_length` are assumed to be a valid paths within JSON objects, and as such are turned into postgres-specific JSON queries (`meta->>'focal_length` in this case).

 WIP.